opentoonz/opentoonz_docs/source/creating_movements.rst

 |using_column_keys|

-When the **Global Key** option is activated for the **Animate** tool, and the default interpolation is not set to **Linear**, as soon as at least two keyframes are created for a column, **a vertical line connecting them with two arrowheads** is displayed (see  :ref:`Animating Objects <animating_objects>`  and  :ref:`Setting Segment Interpolations <setting_segment_interpolations>`  ).
+When the **Global Key** option is activated for the **Animate** tool, and the default interpolation is not set to **Linear**, as soon as at least two keyframes are created for a column, **a line connecting them with two arrowheads** is displayed (see  :ref:`Animating Objects <animating_objects>`  and  :ref:`Setting Segment Interpolations <setting_segment_interpolations>`  ).
 The two arrowheads divide the line into three sections indicating the speed in, the constant speed, and speed out phases *of all the transformations defined*.
 This allows you to control the speed of the movement between the two keys as you wish, including a constant speed movement.

 You can also cycle previously created keys, in order to repeat automatically all the previously defined keys for the whole length of the scene, with no need to copy and paste keys from cells to cells.